ElectronAsh/sim_3do/README.md

 # sim_3do

-*Zap ARMv5T core by Revanth Kamaraj, from opencores.com *Verilator by Wilson Snyder.
+-Zap ARMv5T core by Revanth Kamaraj, from opencores.com -Verilator by Wilson Snyder.
-*Dear Imgui library by Omar (ocornut).
+-Dear Imgui library by Omar (ocornut).

 I run Verilator from within WSL2 / Ubuntu, to "compile" the Verilog into the C/C++ sim model.